Ansari-Muskan01/SQL/README.md

 - SmartBank wants to identify all customers whose current banking relationship is active.
 Display their complete customer details.

-- Customer & Basic Analysis
+- Customer & Basic Analysis<Br>
 -1.
 SmartBank wants to maintain a customer directory.
-Display complete details of all registered customers.
+Display complete details of all registered customers.<Br>
 - Management wants to know the different cities from which SmartBank customers are coming.
 Display the unique customer cities.
 -- Identify all customers whose current status is Active.
 -- Find active customers who are currently registered in Mumbai.